Privacy policy

 Disclosure for market research

 CSC may conduct research to find out what you think about a range of issues including the services we deliver.
-The results of this research helps CSC improve the services it provides to members.
+We will do this in accordance with the Spam Act, Do Not Call Register Act and the Privacy Act.
+If we use your sensitive information for the purpose of direct marketing, we will only do so with your express consent.
+The results of research help CSC improve the services we provide to members.
 CSC contracts with external companies to conduct this research.
 Where the research is related to our services, we may provide your contact details to those companies.
 If we do disclose your contact details, the company is contractually required to keep your information secure.

 You have the right to opt-out of market research communications.
-You may elect to opt-out of market research communications by contacting us.
+You may elect to opt-out of market research communications by the details provided in this policy or by using the relevant opt-out facilities provided in each communication (e.g. an unsubscribe link).

 Is CSC likely to disclose personal information to overseas recipients?

-CSC does not disclose personal information to overseas recipients.
-Where permitted by law, CSC's scheme administrators may disclose personal information for the international transfer of superannuation benefits.
+CSC generally does not disclose personal information to overseas recipients unless we need to do so for the purposes of administering your account.
+Where permitted by law, CSC’s scheme administrators may disclose personal information for the international transfer of superannuation benefits.
 For members with relevant transferred funds, the information disclosed may include their name, date of birth, principal address and national insurance number (or unique tax reference).

 CSC takes all reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.